succinctlabs/eigenlayer-beacon-oracle/README.md

 ## Operator Script

-Make sure to set the enviroment variables in `.env` before running the operator.
+Make sure to set the environment variables in `.env` before running the operator.
 If you're planning to self-relay (not use the Succinct relayer), set `RELAYER_PRIVATE_KEY` in `.env`.

 To run the script which periodically updates the oracle, run the following command: